Note: Please do not email for appointments or urgent concerns.

 Internship: Hobart & William Smith Colleges Counseling Center

-Suicide assessment and intervention; Identity issues; Disordered eating and body image issues; Relationship dysfunction; Crisis intervention; Clinical supervision; Threat assessment and management; Counseling center administration.
+Suicide assessment and intervention; Identity issues; Family and relationship dysfunction; Crisis intervention; Clinical supervision; Threat assessment and management; Counseling center administration.
 I have also served as an adjunct assistant professor in the WFU Department of Counseling.

 My work with clients incorporates developmental, psychodynamic (interpersonal), cognitive behavioral, and mindfulness approaches.
 I strive for my clients to experience me as safe, direct, thoughtful, and compassionate.

 I have a great partner and two wonderful sons with whom I enjoy spending most of my time outside of work.
-I love movies (especially documentaries), music, This American Life, college athletics, photography, and military history.
+I love movies (especially documentaries), music, This American Life, college athletics, photography, and history.
 I’m attempting to learn how to cook and have yet to send my partner to the hospital with any illnesses as a result of my dishes, so I consider that a success!

 I can’t say enough about the amazing mental health professionals at the University Counseling Center and professionals throughout the Division of Campus Life – I consider it a privilege to work with them every day.